davew-msft/2019AzureMigrateYourApps/Lab1-MigrateYourData/README.md

 7. Follow the wizard to import the backup file you downloaded.
 8. When complete - Right click on the database folder and select 'refresh'
 9. You should now see the TailwindInventory DB installed.

+#### Download Microsoft DMA to your local laptop

-10. Open IE and either search for 'Microsoft Database Migration Assistant' or download from:
+10. Open a web brower and either search for 'Microsoft Database Migration Assistant' or download from:
     1. https://www.microsoft.com/en-us/download/details.aspx?id=53595
 11. Install the Data Migration Assistant

 We are now all set to migrate our SQL Database.
-We have a restored copy of the data on this local server and we have the migration assistant ready to help us migrate the data to an Azure SQL Instnace.
+We have a restored copy of the data on either this local server (if you did the previous section's steps) or the shared SQL Server, and we have the migration assistant ready to help us migrate the data to an Azure SQL Instance.

 #### Assessment
 First we need to do an assessment.
 The tool will check the local db for compatibility issues.

+**If using the shared lab SQL Server, use the following connection string information:**

+* Server:  40.71.92.209
+* SQL Login:  dbadmin
+* SQL Password:  Password01!!
+* Database:  TailwindInventory

 1. Open the Data Migration Assistant from the desktop icon
 2. Create a new project